Last Updated on June 29, 2022 by Rebecca Huff

-Step Four: Add batter to rings, divide evenly using a 1/4 cup measuring scoop or spoon.
+Step Four: Add batter to rings, and divide evenly using a 1/4 cup measuring scoop or spoon.

-Step Five: Using tongs, remove rings before batter sets (or it will stick to rings) about half a minute to a minute after adding the batter.
+Step Five: Using tongs, remove rings before the batter sets (or it will stick to rings) about half a minute to a minute after adding the batter.
 It will spread out just a little but not too much.
 When one side is browned nicely, flip and brown the other side.

 Before I begin, if you are not sure what S, E, and FP are, these are references to the Trim Healthy Mama Plan for healthy weight loss.
-You can receive 2 months menu plans for free at my Home Page, the option at the very bottom is for THM updates.
-You can also sign up for my regular ThatOrganicMom updates there as well.
+The plan alternates fats or carbs for fuels, you can read more about how the plan works here.

 - To make this recipe an Energizing version (low fat), use 2 eggs and 4 egg whites.
 Do everything else exactly the same.
 You can use a little fat-free sour cream.

 - To make this recipe a Fuel Pull (low carbs and low fat) use 8 egg whites.

 This recipe makes four servings, although my kids can eat more than one serving and with their growing bodies, they can eat several!

-To see more recipes go to my Weight loss page, although this Korean Pancake recipe is not only for Trim Healthy Mama‘s it actually makes a wonderful back to school breakfast.
+To see more recipes go to my Weight loss page, although this Korean Pancake recipe is not only for Trim Healthy Mama‘s it frankly makes a wonderful back-to-school breakfast.
 These can be made ahead and stored in the fridge for 3 days or in the freezer for 2 months.
 Simply take them out and reheat on the stove, in the oven or however you would normally heat foods.